-The MPEDS (Machine-Learning Protest Event Data System) project is funded by National Science Foundation grant #1423784.
-The goal is to replace the labor-intensive process of having human coders look for information about protests in news sources with a computerized process.
+The goal of the MPEDS project was to replace the labor-intensive process of having human coders look for information about protests in news sources with a computerized process.
 Many researchers want to be able to study the conditions under which protest emerges or grows and the ways in which protest affects social policy and/or is repressed.
 Researchers want to study whether movements around different types of issues exhibit different patterns and whether different “types” of places give rise to different movements.
 Do environmental movements have different patterns of growth from feminist or Black movements?
 Do they use similar or different tactics?
 Are they responded to similarly or differently by police?
 Human coding of news sources to find information about protests takes a long time and costs a lot in the wages for the human coders.
 For this reason, most projects are limited to a single issue or a short time period or just one or two news sources.
 These practical limits make it difficult to know how general the results from one study will be for other issues or places or time periods.